smahm094/GNG5300-Class-Project-Part-2-Portfolio-Website/README.md

  ## *Django Project-Fully Functional Personal Portfolio Website*

  #### *This project is about developing a portfolio website to showcase personal projects/works.
-This project has been written in django, python, html and css.*
+This project has been developed in django, python, html and css.*

-*This project has been developed in Windows platform.*
+*This project was developed and implemented in Windows platform.*

 Modules: